-I’ve chosen to present these patterns together because they were both inspired by the idea of an enchanted forest.
-They are quite different interpretations of this shared theme though.
+First design in a group inspired by the theme of an enchanted forest.
 The “Peacock Forest” design is aimed at kids and hence has a more elaborate palette of deep greens, complimented by cream and an accent of pink.
 It evokes the idea of following magical butterflies through tangled thickets of vegetation, made up of plumage-like ferns.
-In contrast, the “Woodland Scene” design is aimed at newborns and hence its colour palette is softer, more neutral and monochromatic.
-This time the forest is portrayed as a fairytale home inhabited by lots of woodland creatures, a perfect setting for a bedtime story.

 This project was a part of my ongoing collaboration with Kidspattern.
 If you’d like to learn more about them please visit their website HERE.
 Alternatively, view the archive of our previous projects HERE, in which I discuss in detail the history and nature of our work.